saleem-saleem/EduFeatOpt/README.md

 <p>Step 4: Modify Parameters (Optional)
 Adjust Parameters:
-Open the relevant Python script (feature_selection.py, sample_selection.py, or train_classifiers.py) in a text editor.
+Open the relevant Python script  in a text editor.

 Modify parameters to fit your dataset, for example: max_iterations = 10        # Number of iterations